gini/gini-capture-sdk-android/ginicapture/src/doc/source/customization-guide.rst

     Via overriding the style named ``GiniCaptureTheme.Review.MultiPage.AddPagesSubtitle.TextStyle``
     (with parent style ``Root.GiniCaptureTheme.Review.MultiPage.AddPagesSubtitle.TextStyle``) and
-    setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.
+    setting an item named ``gcCustomFont`` with the path to the font file in your assets folder.

   :ref:`Back to screenshots. <multi-page-review>`